 1. Get out more

 My plan is to limit my self-imposed winter hibernation as much as possible.
 I’m a homebody by nature and when it’s cold and dark out, I make no bones about hunkering down in a cozy hoodie until spring arrives.
 Regular socializing should ward off the isolation.
-There are still some living-in-Covid-times considerations to be made, but there are lots of options for engaging in small public gatherings.
+And now that we’re mostly back to normal in New York, gathering with others is less stressful.

 2. Have something to look forward to